Effective Rate is the Equalizer

 As you’ve learned, the processor offering the lowest effective rate is the processor that will cost you the least.
 For nearly all businesses, that processor is also the processor offering the interchange plus pricing model with the lowest markup.

 Copperly’s proprietary price comparison tool was created to allow you to instantly determine which processor is offering the lowest effective rate for your business.
 The Copperly Marketplace pits processors against each other, competing for your business by offering extremely low markups and thus extremely low effective rates.

 What does this mean for you?
-It means the best deals possible are offered the very first time you request quotes and thus no negotiation is needed.
+It means the best deals possible are offered the very first time you request quotes and thus no additional negotiation is needed!
 Simply compare the effective rates or the corresponding overall costs of each processor shown on the quotes page and choose the lowest priced processor.

 For a deeper dive into the components that comprise quotes, simply click “Show Details” from your Copperly Marketplace quote page.
 There you’ll find the breakdown into interchange rates, dues, assessments, and processor markup along with a fully-disclosed list of the fees that comprise the markup.
 Get instant quotes in the Copperly Marketplace.
 No processor will be able to contact you until you give the ok.